 Begin by calling out the victim’s name and asking for a response while gently shaking the victim’s shoulders.
 Check for evidence of breathing after that.
 Only administer CPR and defibrillation if the person is not breathing and is not responding to your commands.
 Find out more in our complete guide to AED and CPR here https://cprcare.com/understanding-the-process-of-cpr-and-aed-training/

-Remove your hands from the patient’s skin and step back a few steps before delivering the shock.
+Remove your hands from the patient’s skin and remove wet clothes if any.
+Then, step back before placing the electrode pads to deliver the shock.
 Instruct any observers to keep their distance as well.
-The fact that a defibrillator sends live voltage to a patient’s heart makes it important that no one comes into direct contact with the patient’s skin during this critical period of time.
-Ensure that no part of the patient’s body is submerged in water.
+The fact that a defibrillator sends live voltage to a patient’s heart makes it essential that no one comes into direct contact with the patient’s skin during this critical period.
+Ensure to remove wet clothes and make sure that no part of the patient’s body is submerged in water.

 V-fib occurs when the heart continues to receive nerve signals from the brain despite being in an irregular rhythm.